Projects Mission Contribute GitHub

 Bug reports

 Tried Juno on your setup?
 Found a rough edge?
-Open an issue.
+Open an issue on the board.
 Specific, reproducible reports move things forward fastest.